brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 2. Highlighting abstractions that allow development for one domain to apply to others
 3. Creating shared nomenclature to help spec authors define and share goals quickly.

-IGs developed for particular care domains (such as social care referrals, durable medical equipment, nursing home placement, etc.) or for particular jurisdictions may assert conformance to this IG if they leverage the same exchange patterns.
+IGs developed for particular care domains (such as social care referrals, durable medical equipment, nursing home placement, imaging, etc.) or for particular jurisdictions may assert conformance to this IG if they leverage a compatible representation of the status of a request for service and compatible exchange mechanismss.

 ### Referrals, Orders, and Transfers
 Modern healthcare delivery includes a variety of stakeholders, settings, specialties, interventions, and equipment.
 This often leads to overloading of terms, and lack of understanding of commonalities among healthcare processes.
 One example of that is how the term `referral` is used.